Table of Contents

 - The offerings at the taking of a Nazirite vow (Num.
 6:13–16).

-Second- The voluntary burnt offerings which were presented by a person at any time.
+Second- The voluntary offerings which were presented by a person at any time.
 However, these conformed in all aspects to the same rules that ruled the obligatory burnt offerings (Num.
 7; 1 Kings 8:64).
-Leviticus chapter one is concerned specifically with voluntary burnt offerings.
+Leviticus chapter one is concerned specifically with voluntary offerings.

-Animal sacrifices only pointed forward to the supreme sacrifice of the “Lamb of God, which taketh away the sin of the world” (John 1:29).
+Animal sacrifices only pointed forward to the supreme sacrifice of the “Lamb of God, which taketh away the sin of the world” (Jn.
+1:29).
 Thus, the altar of burnt offering, with its shed blood, represents the great gospel truth of atonement for sin through the vicarious sacrifice of Christ.

 In His service,